vincegx/Figma-to-Code/README.md

 # 🎨 MCP Figma to Code

-> Transform your Figma designs into pixel-perfect React + Tailwind components with **100% visual fidelity**
+> Transform your Figma designs into pixel-perfect React + Tailwind components with **Figma to code visual fidelity**

 <div align="center">